 “Yeah, save me,” I murmured while what litle light in the corridor began to dim.
 My legs buckled.

 I admit, I had gotten somewhat cocky.
 But after all, it was my first real summoning.
-The past two weeks was only saving black cats stuck in trees, and scolding children who accidentally read something from an old book they found.
+The past two weeks were only saving black cats stuck in trees, and scolding children who accidentally read something from an old book they found.
 But today I had to test what I knew.
 Had to cross my limits to see where they ended.

 As the witch caught my body—the one I decided needed a nap—I told myself my first proper summoning had gone, more or less, according to plan.
 Well … in essence.